youssefahmed04/TrendTube/README.md

 4. Start the Development Server:

-   You can now start the development server to run TrendTube locally:
+   You can now start the development server to run Trendz locally:

    ```bash
    npm run start